erfianugrah/cache-kv-purger/KV_COMMAND_GUIDE.md

 - `--namespace`: Name of the namespace to list keys from
 - `--prefix`: List only keys with this prefix
 - `--pattern`: List only keys matching this regex pattern
-- `--search`: Value to search for anywhere in metadata
+- `--search`: Value to search for recursively in metadata (deep search)
 - `--tag-field`: Metadata field name to filter by
 - `--tag-value`: Value to match in the tag field
 - `--metadata`: Include metadata with keys